tonybaltovski/husky-sphinx-tutorials/doc/jetson_xavier.rst

 You can then run ``roslaunch husky_viz view_robot.launch`` on your host machine.
 You should see a model of the robot and be able to move the Husky using the interactive markers.
 See: :doc:`Navigating with Husky <DrivingHusky>` for more information on using maps for navigation and localization.

-The Xavier will reboot and will have ROS Kinetic installed along with the Husky drivers.
+The Xavier will reboot and will have ROS Melodic installed along with the Husky drivers.

 .. note::
   Since this image was created, the ROS buildfarm has changed their package-signing key.
 You will need to add the new one with: